kgston/stencil.JS/README.md

 * data-stencil-childs - Declare all child stencil IDs here (without the initial #), space delimited
 * data-stencil-destination - Declare the output destination here in jQuery selector format
+* data-stencil-recurse - Declare the stencil ID to be a recursively linked child stencil

 `<select>`